Toscanini & Friends

-Renowned pianist Ian Hobson and baritone Steven Marking team up for a stunning performance of art songs by Arturo Toscanini (1867-1957) and his contemporaries.
+Renowned pianist Ian Hobson and baritone Steven Marking team up for a stunning performance of art songs by Arturo Toscanini (1867-1957) and his contemporary composers.
+Included are the little known art songs of the great opera composers: Verdi, Puccini.
 Powerful, sensitive, dramatic and moving.

 Steven Marking with his striking stage presence, rich baritone voice, and impeccable diction captivated the Italians--Corriere della Sera, Milano.